kiwicopple/paul.copplest.one/docs/blog/design.md

 ## Illustrations

 Illustrations can really bring a website/app to life.
-They are less important in software (in fact they would probably look stupid in most software).
+They are less important in software (in fact they would probably look stupid in most software) but work well on landing pages.
 However illustrations are the hardest to nail, because they are quite bespoke which makes it difficult to have a consitent look across all of them.

 Try to create your site first without illustrations (I doubt this will be a problem for most readers), then as a final step add a few illustrations if you have gaps to fill.
 There are some really great resources starting to pop up wich have some free, lightweight illustrations to try.
 These are: